Staggering New Study into Indoor Air Quality

 The services company conducts audits of hundreds of buildings each year and have found that some 80% of these require some form of remedial action with regards to indoor air quality.

-It is being stressed in the wake of the report that the current government guidelines surrounding indoor air quality are fragmented, ineffective and poorly enforced.
+It is being stressed in the wake of the report that the current government guidelines surrounding indoor air are fragmented, ineffective and poorly enforced.
 It will require a serious change at a governmental level to ensure that changes are made.

 Perhaps more crucial even than governmental change is the issue of public awareness.
 It’s vital that people are aware of the dangers of breathing polluted indoor air and take action to remedy their buildings’ ventilation systems where necessary.